michaelpasek/michaelpasek.github.io/research/index.md

 #### Oscillations of stars that are deformed by their own rotation

-Asteroseismology is a technique from the field of Astrophysics that aims at inferring the internal properties of stars from the monitoring of their surface oscillations (one may call them ``starquakes'' by analogy with earthquakes here on Earth).
+Asteroseismology is a technique from the field of Astrophysics that aims at inferring the internal properties of stars from the monitoring of their surface oscillations.
+These ``starquakes'', just like earthquakes here on Earth, are due to waves propagating below the surface, in their complex interior.
 Properties of these surface oscillations can be measured from high-precision Earth-based or space-based observatories, the [Kepler space telescope](http://www.nature.com/news/kepler-s-surprise-the-sounds-of-the-stars-1.9724) being one recent example.

 ![image-right](http://michaelpasek.github.io/images/Kepler_crop.jpg "Artist's rendition of Kepler spacecraft"){: .align-right}